top of page

 Mar 275 min read

-Imagin yourself traveling around the world, and visiting cities.
-Some cities feel alive even when nothing special is happening.
-You walk through them on a Tuesday evening and you can tell people have places to be apart from home or work.
+Imagine yourself traveling around the world, visiting vibrant cities.
+Some cities feel alive, even on a quiet Tuesday evening.
+You can sense the energy.
+People have places to be, apart from home or work.
 You see lights, hear music, and feel the movement on the streets.
-You may not know what exactly is going on, but you feel that something is.
+You may not know exactly what's happening, but you feel that something is.
 Other cities feel quiet in a different way.
 Not necessarily peaceful, just empty.
-Buildings are lit,
+Buildings are lit, cars pass by, but there’s nowhere

 Sarvenaaz Ghafari